mmallicoat/marshallmallicoat.com/content/greetings-from.rst

 shifting around inside, listening to the BBC World Service.

 I can tell you that horses are measured in *hands*.
 The tallest being over 20 hands high.
-Also: the nub on a horse's leg---a vestigial thumb---is called the *chestnut*.
+Also: the nub on a horse's leg—a vestigial thumb—is called the *chestnut*.
 And the bottom of a horse's hoof is called the *frog*.
 (Truly.)

 I submit that the horse is the only animal that wears shoes, tho not by